 Units in life science, earth science, physical science, and health and nutrition and studied in both 4th and 5th grades.
 The processes of discovery and observation are experienced in classroom opportunities for scientific investigation, and the scientific process is practiced as students work on lab procedures, learn to measure properly, utilize appropriate units of measurement, and more.

 The focus of study in 4th grade is the regions of the U.S. and some current events, while in 5th grade the focus is US History writ large.
 A “States Fair” research project is completed in 4th grade.
-Students learn capitals and states, and in 5th grade, students study countries around the world with a weekly activity and a culminating research project.
+Students learn capitals and states.
+In 5th grade, students study countries around the world with a weekly activity and a culminating research project.

 In addition to these core subjects, 4th and 5th grade students receive weekly or biweekly instruction in